Safety

 Have you thought about being rescued?

-Whistle, reflective gear, flares for within a mile
+2. Whistle, reflective tape, flares, and splashing the water for within a mile

 Links